 The true elite consumes luxury in a different way

-The philosopher Lambert Wiesing describes Luxury as a self-chosen anti-value, as a rebellion against a complex and uncertain world.
-Luxury is thus defined less and less about the object and its ownership, but increasingly becomes an expression of an individual lifestyle and value.
+As a counter concept to the norms of the current everyday culture.
+In this sense, the philosopher also describes Lambert Wiesing Luxury as a self-chosen anti-value, as a rebellion against a complex and uncertain world.
+Luxury is thus defined less and less about the object and its ownership, but is increasingly becoming an expression of their own lifestyle and value.

 As a rebellion against a careless consumption of luxury brands that promise high-end products but at the same time accept unfair and environmentally harmful manufacturing conditions, sustainable luxury is becoming more and more popular.